Uiedbook/Exabase/README.md

 This benchmark is Exabase againt sqlite.

-Sqlite is as we know it, has a tiny footprint and off course really great performance with pure acidity and a relational design.
+Sqlite has a tiny footprint and off course really great performance with pure acidity and relational.

 We are trilled Exabase performs really well and exceedily beats sqlite.